Tokyo itinerary 2 days - what to do

 If we had an extra day, we would have been able to have some fun riding the karts around Tokyo.
 Oh well, now we have a reason to get back there again soon!

-8. Day Two In Tokyo – End The Night With Some Bar Hopping
+Day 8: End The Night With Some Bar Hopping

 Take a 5-minute walk to Golden Gai and check out these tiny bars in narrow alleys.